julelang/manual/src/concurrency/channels.md

 A channel type is defined with the `chan` keyword, followed by the type of the channel's value.
 For example: `chan int`, `chan bool`, or `chan &Foo`.

+Jule channels are optimized for high performance and high-frequency messaging.
+As a result, they largely avoid parking threads.
+This can lead to inefficient CPU usage in low-frequency messaging scenarios, which cause long pauses.
+See specific channel types for more information about behavior.

 ## Unbuffered Channels

 Unbuffered channels have no buffer.
 When data is attempted to be received from an unbuffered channel, if no data has been sent to the channel, execution is paused until data is sent.
 When attempted to sent data to the channel, it waits for the completion of other send operation if any, and when the thread gains control of channel, it sends the data to the channel and pauses execution until the data is received.
+Pausing execution is done through thread parking.
+This manages the CPU efficiently during long wait times.

 To initialize an unbuffered channel, the `make` function can be used by providing the desired channel type.
 For example: